Abstracts of Selected Publications

 and tangent trigonometry functions to those words in a geometry context, and

-tan, cot, sec, csc) to specific segment lengths in a
+connect all six basic trigonometry functions (sin, cos, tan, cot, sec, csc) to specific segment lengths in a single simple

-single simple diagram.
-The interactive
+diagram.
+The interactive nature of the

-inequalities and identities.
-The paper
+identities.
+The paper concludes with

-Ferris Wheel Problem.
+Problem.

 Lesser, Lawrence